RosettaCommons/documentation/MP-scoring.md

 There are two modes available for this application:

-1. Having a fixed membrane and a fixed protein.
-This requires the protein structure already be transformed into membrane coordinates (see [https://www.rosettacommons.org/docs/wiki/PDB-file](https://www.rosettacommons.org/docs/wiki/PDB-file) on how to do this) and currently only works if a spanfile is given, which can be generated from the transformed structure (see XXX).
+**1) Having a fixed membrane and a fixed protein.** This requires the protein structure already be transformed into membrane coordinates (see [https://www.rosettacommons.org/docs/wiki/PDB-file](https://www.rosettacommons.org/docs/wiki/PDB-file) on how to do this) and currently only works if a spanfile is given, which can be generated from the transformed structure (see XXX).
 Example flags:

 ```
-Rosetta/main/source/bin/score_jd2.macosclangdebug \
+Rosetta/main/source/bin/score_jd2.macosclangrelease \
 -database Rosetta/main/database \
 -in:file:s 1AFO_tr.pdb \
 -in:membrane \